jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Offline remote data handling.md

 ## Queue handling for delete methods

-&#x20;When using the `replace` property with a `delete` method, all commands on the queue for the specified record are removed.
+When using the `replace` property with a `delete` method, all commands on the queue for the specified record are removed.
 The delete method will still delete the local entity record as expected, for example while offline a record is created with a tempId, then updated, and then deleted with a `queueOperations: replace`, the commands for that record are removed from the queue and local entity will also be deleted.
-This avoids the need for the full cycle of calls to be sent to the backend (create, update, delete) if the end result is that the record is deleted.&#x20;
+This avoids the need for the full cycle of calls to be sent to the backend (create, update, delete) if the end result is that the record is deleted.

-If the record to be delete has a valid Id then the `queueOperations: add` is used to add the record to the queue, when the device is back online the queue is processed and the record is deleted using the function.&#x20;
+If the record to be delete has a valid Id then the `queueOperations: add` is used to add the record to the queue, when the device is back online the queue is processed and the record is deleted using the function.

 If you want to cater for both tempId and avalid Id records when offline in one `queueOperation` configuration use the following expression `=$isTempId(@ctx.current.item.id) ? replace:add`